7 Tips for More Effective Writing

 Learn the basics of grammar.
 Buy an MLA, APA, or another style book (I recommend the AP Stylebook to a lot of copywriters).
 Honor your craft and start writing like a pro.
 Learning the rules makes it easier to break them.

 Most would-be writers begin in the wrong place.
-They start by wanting to write a book.
+They begin by wanting to write a book.
 Don’t do that.
-Start small — maybe with a blog or a journal (you know, Doogie Howser style).
-Then, write a few articles for some magazines, and then, consider a book.

 A good pitch is short, compelling, and promising.
 Without learning how to effectively market your writing, even the best of writers can be overlooked.